uw-it-edm/docfinity-rest-api-reference/docs/document-search.md

 Sample Request:

 Note that the prompt names are the same as displayed in the search UI.
+The `attributeName` is an optional parameter in the search criteria.

 ```bash
 curl --location --request POST 'https://{host}/docfinity/webservices/rest/document/search/template/execute' \